Skip to main content

 share.simplepractice.goodfaithestimate.png

-If the client has already signed the Good Faith Estimate, the document becomes locked.
-If you’d like to edit it, you’ll want to create a new Good Faith Estimate for the client.
+If the client has already signed the Good Faith Estimate, the document becomes locked and can no longer be deleted or edited.
+If you’d like to make any changes, you’ll need to create a new Good Faith Estimate for the client.
 There isn’t a way to delete a locked Good Faith Estimate on a client’s chart.

-Note: If you prefer to use the assessment template, Good Faith Estimate for Health Care Items and Services, you can find that in our Template Library.
+If you’d prefer to customize this document, the Good Faith Estimate for Health Care Items and Services template is available under Other documents in our pre-built templates.
 You can also find a PDF version under Forms at the bottom of this guide.
+To learn more, see Using our pre-built templates and Customizing your note or form.

 Additional resources